 There are thousands of fascinating destinations in the world.
-It is hard to make a choice when you have fascinating African safaris, stunning waterfalls of the Hawaiin Islands, the unbelievably gorgeous landmarks and foodie paradise of southeastern Asia.
-So what puts the Galapagos islands up there as a bucket list destination that justifies your hard-earned cash?
-Below, take a took at some of the features that make a good argument to the question: Why go to the Galapagos Islands?
+It is hard to make a choice when you have fascinating African safaris, stunning waterfalls in the Hawaiin Islands, unbelievably gorgeous landmarks, and the foodie paradise of southeastern Asia.
+So what puts the Galapagos Islands up there as a bucket list destination that justifies your hard-earned cash?
+Below, take a look at some of the features that make a good argument for the question: Why go to the Galapagos Islands?
 And yes, you can stay on the Galapagos Islands; there is enough infrastructure on the three main islands!

 1. Pristine Beaches – Why Go to the Galapagos Islands?